 Equipment outage Action Outage duration Fluid filled cable failure Repair The cable is repaired on site.
 7.0 weeks Fluid filled cable third party damage Repair The cable is repaired on site.
 Additional time is typically required to repair third party damage.
-5.5 weeks Fluid filled cable corrective action RepairOne of the following repairs may take place depending on the failure mode:1. in service repair (65 per cent)2. out of service repair (35 per cent) In service repair (no outage) 1.06 weeks
+5.5 weeks Fluid filled cable corrective action Repair One of the following repairs may take place depending on the failure mode: 1. in service repair (65 per cent) In service repair (no outage) 1.106 weeks